zlrs1013/color-science-projects/README.md

 # Fundamentals of Color Science Projects

-This repository is a curated presentation of seven projects completed for a course, Fundamentals of Color Science in Fall 2024.
+This repository is a presentation of seven projects completed for a course, Fundamentals of Color Science, in Fall 2024.
 The projects progress from observing the color-reproduction problem to measuring color, implementing colorimetric calculations, and characterizing a camera and display for end-to-end color reproduction.

 ## Project sequence